 Will today be the day he touches peanut butter and forgets to wash his hands before he eats?

-I have come to realize, that as a Food Allergy Parent, there’s a fine line between keeping our kids safe and having them living in an isolated bubble.
+I have come to realize, that as a Food Allergy Parent, there’s a fine line between keeping our kids safe and having them live in an isolated bubble.

 And there are choices to be made at every turn.